Quasset Lake, Connecticut

-Quasset Lake is a census-designated place (CDP) in the southeast part of the town of Woodstock in Windham County, Connecticut, United States, surrounding a lake of the same name.
+Quasset Lake is a census-designated place (CDP) in the southeastern part of the town of Woodstock in Windham County, Connecticut, United States, surrounding a lake of the same name.
 (Federal topographic maps use the name "Wappaquasset Pond".)
 It is bordered to the east by South Woodstock.

 Quasset Lake was first listed as a CDP prior to the 2020 census.